googleapis/google-cloud-python/packages/google-cloud-commerce-consumer-procurement/docs/index.rst

 .. include:: multiprocessing.rst

-This package includes clients for multiple versions of .
+This package includes clients for multiple versions of Cloud Commerce Consumer Procurement API.
 By default, you will get version ``procurement_v1``.